kemzeb/habiter/README.md

 __Note that__ this command is executed within the repo's root directory.

 Everything else besides this is essentially system arguments that are parsed and interpreted thanks to the `argparse` module.
-Each time this command is called, no matter what else is passed into it (i.e. subcommands), a `Habiter` object is created to facilitate JSON R/W behavior along with a `HabiterUpdater` object that updates the JSON file depending on user activity.
+Each time this command is called, no matter what else is passed into it (i.e. subcommands, options), a `Habiter` object is created to facilitate JSON R/W behavior along with a `HabiterUpdater` object that updates the JSON file depending on user activity.
 Now let's take a look into the following subcommands offered:
 ```
 python3 hab.py -h
 usage: hab.py [-h] {occ,add,del,reset,list} ...